VeritasSoftware/AspNetCore.Security.Jwt/README.md

 # AspNetCore.Security.Jwt
 Asp Net Core Jwt Bearer Token Security package.

-*	Add Jwt Security to your ASP NET Core 2.0 app in the blink of an eye!!
+*	Adds Jwt Security to your ASP NET Core 2.0 app in the blink of an eye!!

 *	Even gives you an out of the box TokenController to issue Jwt tokens.

-*	And integrates that Contoller into your app automagically.
+*	And integrates that Contoller into your app automatically.

 *	Also, adds Security to Swagger UI!